dotnet/csharplang/proposals/ref-struct-interfaces.md

 ```

 A `using` statement will recognize and use implementation of `IAsyncDisposable` interface when resource is a type parameter that
-`allows ref struct`, there is no `DisposeAsync` pattern match, and `IAsyncDisposable` is in type parameter's effective interfaces set.
+`allows ref struct`, the process of looking for `DisposeAsync` pattern method failed, and `IAsyncDisposable` is in type parameter's effective interfaces set.
 ```csharp
 interface IMyAsyncDisposable1
 {